Powers of Fair Work Inspectors

 Powers to enter premises

-A Fair Work Inspector may enter certain premises if they reasonably believe:
+A Fair Work Inspector may enter certain premises for compliance purposes if they reasonably believe either:

-- the Fair Work Act 2009, the former Workplace Relations Act 1996 or a fair work instrument applies to the workplace
+- the FW Act, or a fair work instrument applies to the workplace, or

 - records or documents relevant to compliance are on business premises (including documents on a computer).